-• CD with a sine-wave test tone recorded at 0 dBfs reference level in the frequency range to be amplified for that set of channels (50 Hz for subwoofer channels, 1 kHz for a midrange application).
+• Sine-wave test tone recorded at 0 dBfs reference level in the frequency range to be amplified for that set of channels (50 Hz for subwoofer amplifier models or 1 kHz for a full range amplifier models).
 Do not use attenuated test tones (-10 dB, -20 dB, etc.).

-If your OEM source unit is not equipped with a CD player, you may transfer the test tone to a portable media player or thumb drive and connect to your source unit's auxiliary input.
+Depending on your type of source unit, the sinewave may be played via a CD, USB thumb drive or portable media player.
 Make sure to disable any EQ/DSP modes on your portable media player during level setting.